joule-labs/webln/README.md

 This library provides the spec and client libraries for WebLN, a way of interacting with a user's Lightning node via the browser.

-**Heads up: This spec is in early alpha, and is subject to a _lot_ of change.
+**Heads up: This spec is in early stages, and is subject to change.
-Join in the discussion in the issue queue, and try not to build any mainnet software off of it yet!**
+Join in the discussion in the issue queue, and please be mindful when building apps with it!**

 ## Installation